Sumeet-Ranjan-Parida/Microservices-with-Go/README.md

 # Microservices-with-Go
-This repository contains Building microservices with go
+This repository contains practice exercise for Building microservices with go